 On 21 November 2019 a group of Kent artists set out on a pilgrimage following the route of the Augustine Camino between Rochester and Ramsgate.
-The group will take a year to cover the 67 mile journey.
-They will be responding to the route and the concept of pilgrimage in their art.
-The result will be a series of exhibitions and a book.
+The group planned to take a year to cover the 67 mile journey, however, they have had to pause at Painters Forstal due to the first lockdown.
+They are responding to the route and the concept of pilgrimage in their art.
+The result will be a series of exhibitions, a book as well as talks and workshops.
+The first exhibition took place in October 2020 at Chartham Vineyard Gallery as part of Canterbury Festival.
+The pilgrims are now waiting for the earliest opportunity to set out on their journey which they hope will be in the Spring of 2021.

 The word 'pilgrimage' comes from the Latin word 'peregre' meaning journey.
 The Hebrew and Christian scriptures are full of journeys and we can learn from them.
 The Latin root of the word 'pilgrimage', 'peregrine', also means 'strange' or 'stranger'.
 Pilgrims would have travelled to pilgrimage sites by foot or animal and by embarking on the physical journey they were also making themselves available for inner transformations with physical discomfort stripping away preconceptions.